HBV core (1-186)

 Hepatitis B Virus X Recombinant, His Tag

-HBV-X Recombinant produced in E. coli is a single polypeptide chain containing 165 amino acids (2-154) and having a molecular mass of 17.8 kDa.
+Recombinant HBV-X, produced in E. coli, is a single polypeptide chain comprising 165 amino acids (residues 2-154) with a molecular weight of 17.8 kDa.
+It is fused to a 12 amino acid His-tag at the N-terminus and purified using proprietary chromatographic techniques.

 Shipped with Ice Packs